Buying property interstate can be a canny investment.

 Buyers who plan to live in their new property for a period after settlement may also be eligible for the Federal Government’s HomeBuilder grant, the State Government’s First Home Owner Grant and a grant from the Home Buyers Assistance Account.

 If you don’t live in the same state as your investment property, engaging a reliable and experienced property manager is crucial.

 A good property manager will help you find the right tenant, negotiate the rent and prepare the lease agreement.
 When you live interstate, your property manager is your eyes on the ground, liaising with your tenants, conducting inspections and managing the maintenance of your property.
 Engaging an expert property manager who offers personalised service, like Rentwest Solutions, will take away the day to day stresses of owning a Perth investment property.

 Landlords have certain responsibilities under Western Australian law, such as lodging the bond and ensuring that the rental property complies with local safety regulations.
 A good property manager will help you meet these obligations.

 It’s a good idea to consider comprehensive landlord’s insurance, to ensure you’re covered in the event of prolonged vacancy, tenants in arrears or if your property suffers malicious damage.

-At Rentwest we’re committed to providing Perth investment property owners with an unmatched level of service and care.
+At Rentwest Solutions we’re committed to providing Perth investment property owners with an unmatched level of service and care.
 Contact our specialised team of property managers today.